Robert Edwards (gridiron football): Canadian Football League

 Edwards joined the CFL's Montreal Alouettes in 2005, and was the team's leading rusher, running for over 1,000 yards each of the first two seasons he played in Montreal.
 In addition to being the Montreal Alouettes leading rusher, Edwards was twice named a CFL Eastern Division All-Star (2005, 2006).
 On August 18, 2007, Edwards was released by the Alouettes.
 He was picked up by the Toronto Argonauts a day later.

 On January 31, 2008, Edwards was released by the Argonauts.

 Statistics

 Coaching career

 In 2009, Edwards returned to football as the head coach at Arlington Christian School in Fairburn, Georgia.

 On April 19, 2012, Edwards was named as the new head football coach of the Greene County (Georgia) Tigers.
 He succeeds Charlie Winslett, who is currently ranked seventh on Georgia's All-Time Winningest High School Football coaches list.

-On January 30, 2018, he was named the new Head football coach at Riverwood High School in Sandy Springs, GA.
+On January 30, 2018, he was named the new Head football coach at Riverwood High School in Sandy Springs, Georgia.

 In February 2022, Edwards was named head coach at his alma mater, Washington County High School in Sandersville, Georgia.